moroshko/react-autosuggest/README.md

 When `shouldRenderSuggestions` returns `true`, **suggestions will be rendered only when the input is focused**.

 If you would like to render suggestions regardless of whether the input is focused or not, set `alwaysRenderSuggestions={true}` (`shouldRenderSuggestions` is ignored in this case).

+<a name="render-suggestions-on-input-click-prop"></a>
+#### renderSuggestionsOnInputClick (optional)

+When `renderSuggestionsOnInputClick` is set to `true`, **suggestions are rendered when the input is clicked**.
+This can be useful if you'd like click events to reveal a comprehensive list of suggestions before any input value is entered, or you just want an alternative to keyboard event reveals.

+Unlike `alwaysRenderSuggestions={true}`, when `renderSuggestionsOnInputClick={true}` you can still close suggestions with <kbd>Escape</kbd> or when a suggestion is selected.

+Note, setting this prop to `true` will cause `shouldRenderSuggestions` to be ignored.

 <a name="always-render-suggestions-prop"></a>
 #### alwaysRenderSuggestions (optional)